 We craft a lot at our house.

 One of the secrets to any sewing project is an iron.
-After sewing if you iron the seams open, it lays better and gives the entire piece a more polished look.
-Our choice in iron’s is the Rowenta Focus.
+After sewing, ironing the seams open lays better and gives the entire piece a more polished look.
+Our choice in irons is the Rowenta Focus.
 It really makes ironing a breeze!
-It’s the perfect result everytime.
+It’s the perfect result every time.

 I love the steam option.
-Steam make ironing so much easier.
-With the soleplate on the Rowenta focus there is steam distribution that is second to none.
+Steam makes ironing so much easier.
+With the soleplate on the Rowenta focus, the steam distribution is second to none.
 We’re talking 400 microholes!
 The steam arrives from the entire soleplate for better penetration making more efficient ironing.
 I like this option when I am getting ready to cut fabric.
 Ironing it first allows the pattern to lie flat and creates a more beautiful pattern piece when all is said and done.
 It’s also smart with the auto-steam feature continually adjusting the steam output the temperature of the soleplate.
-I can even use the vertical steam feature for my curtains…love this!
+I can even use the vertical steam feature for my curtains… I love this!

-Of course heat is a key element in ironing.
+Of course, heat is a critical element in ironing.
 I have scorched more clothing and fabric than I care to revisit.
-Some of this has been due to my own negligence, but there have been other times when I have been cautious and an iron hasn’t been accurate in temperature.
+Some of this has been due to my own negligence, but there have been other times when I have been cautious, and iron hasn’t been accurate in temperature.
 I have yet to find a hot spot on the Rowenta focus.
-It has perfect heat and its spread evenly.
+It has perfect heat and is spread evenly.

-The settings for a lot of fabrics is listed right on the iron so there’s no guessing.
-It makes confidence soar whether the fabric is light-weight or heavy.
+The settings for many fabrics are listed right on the iron, so there’s no guessing.
+It makes confidence soar whether the fabric is lightweight or heavy.
 There’s no guessing.
-It’s just perfect everytime.
+It’s just perfect every time.

-One of my favorite shirts has buttons and in the past this has been a dreaded task.
-The Rowenta Focus realizes that ironing collars, seams and around buttons can be difficult so they developed a sharp precision tip.
-It reaches all the difficult areas, making me look like an ironing pro!
+One of my favorite shirts has buttons, and in the past, this has been a dreaded task.
+The Rowenta Focus realizes that ironing collars, seams, and around buttons can be tricky, so they developed a sharp precision tip.
+It reaches all the problematic areas, making me look like an ironing pro!

 There have been irons I have brought home only to discover they required distilled water.
-Let’s face it, that’s not always available when you discover something needs ironed.
+Let’s face it, that’s not always available when you find out something needs to be ironed.
 The Rowenta Focus works with tap water.
-It has a built-in Anti-Calc system that removes impurities delivering a long-lasting, clean steam.
+It has a built-in Anti-Calc system that removes impurities delivering long-lasting, clean steam.

-If you’ve been around me any length of time you know that ditzy sometimes becomes me.
-Worry not, the auto-shut off stops power after 9-minutes if vertical and 30 seconds if tipped over or left horizontal.
+If you’ve been around me any time, you know that ditzy sometimes becomes me.
+Worry not; the auto-shut-off stops power after 9-minutes if vertical and 30 seconds if tipped over or left horizontal.
 I’m singing Hallelujah!